 FY 2026 Community Safety Grant (CSG)

-This funding opportunity provides financial support to nonprofit organizations for national training and outreach programs that enhance community preparedness and safety in responding to hazardous materials transportation incidents.
+This funding opportunity provides financial support to nonprofit organizations for developing and delivering training and outreach programs that enhance safety and preparedness in the transportation of hazardous materials across the nation.

 Award Range